 Based on our testing experience, the EW-11 is easy to maneuver and is comfortable to ride on.
 Overall, it’s great for driving around town or for city cruising.

 Another unit from Pride, the Travel Pro is built for mobility purposes.
 Whether you need a three-wheel electric scooter for running errands or city cruising, this sleek model is a great companion.

-Looking at the specs, the Pride Travel Pro Premium Mobility Electric Scooter has a 4 mph max speed, 8-mile range on a single charge, and 32” sharp turning radius.
+Looking at the specs, this electric scooter has a 4 mph max speed, 8-mile range on a single charge, and 32” sharp turning radius.
 It’s equipped with an adjustable swivel seat, dual braking system, and 8”solid tires.
 Plus, there’s a sturdy front basket for your things.

 This scooter is also travel-friendly.
 It’s pretty easy to disassemble and pack into your car.